krish-59/TunnelForge/Implementation-plan.md

   * Try to send an invalid formatted request through the tunnel (maybe telnet to the port and send gibberish) and ensure the server handles it (likely by dropping the connection but staying alive).

-  * Ensure that the dashboard API is not exposed beyond what’s needed (for instance, the dashboard endpoints should ideally be separate from the tunneled traffic endpoints to avoid any possibility of conflicts or unauthorized access.
+  * Ensure that the dashboard API is not exposed beyond what's needed (for instance, the dashboard endpoints should ideally be separate from the tunneled traffic endpoints to avoid any possibility of conflicts or unauthorized access.
 Check that one cannot accidentally fetch `/api/tunnels` from the internet-facing tunnel endpoint without proper route separation).

   * Check that sensitive operations (if any, like closing tunnels) are protected (for MVP, if there's no auth, it's okay, but note this in docs as a potential risk if someone finds the local dashboard).